 The North Australian Grassland Fuel Guide (PDF, 37MB) has detailed pictures and descriptions of fuel conditions required for burning in the Victoria River District and Sturt Plateau.
 Download from Charles Darwin University.

 Download an article (PDF, 2.3MB) on how fire frequency varies across the Victoria River District for different land types and land uses.
-Department of Primary Industry and Resources – Katherine Rural Review, December 2013, pages 7–9.
+Department of Industry, Tourism and Trade– Katherine Rural Review, December 2013, pages 7–9.

 Northern Territory Department Industry, Tourism and Trade 1993–ongoing and Meat & Livestock Australia 1993–2000.